CS2613-FA23/explorationactivity2-edouardlev/Overview.md

   ]
 ```

-The last step to all this is to send the email.
+The last step is to send the email.
 The function to do this may also report errors if one were to arise.

 ```console
 transporter.sendMail(mailOptions, function(err, data) {